lcomrade/lenpaste/README.md

 **Lenpaste** is a web service that allows you to share notes anonymously, an alternative to `pastebin.com`.

+> I don't have much time to maintain this project right now, but I didn't request it.
+Open an issue or write to me by e-mail, I will try to answer.
+>
+> Also the source code I wrote seems to me now very bad.
+If I have time I will definitely refactor it:)
+>
+> \- Leonid Maslakov \<root@lcomrade.su\>

 ## Features
 - No need to register.